Hope and despair: Kathy Gannon on 35 years in Afghanistan

 Their swift entry came as a surprise, along with the thorough collapse of the neglected Afghan army, beset by deep corruption.
 The Taliban’s rapid march toward Kabul fed a rush toward the airport.

-For many in the Afghan capital, the only hope left lay only in getting out.
+For many in the Afghan capital, the only hope left lay in getting out.

 Fida Mohammad, a 24-year-old dentist, was desperate to leave for the U.S. so he could earn enough money to repay his father’s debt of $13,000 for his elaborate marriage.
 He clung to the wheels of the departing US C-17 aircraft on Aug.
 16 and died.